 Our program is well established and has been around for almost 20 years.
 On average we reach 30,000 K-16 students in NC each year, and we have touched over 250,000 students since our program began.
 Last year we sent kits over 400 kits to 39 different counties in NC, and 71% of the kits we sent went to Title I schools.

 This service is free of charge for educators in North Carolina.

-3. Bring a Carolina Navigator service-learning student in your classroom for 10-12 weeks.
-(This option is open to schools in the UNC area during September-December and January-April.
+3. Bring a Carolina Navigator service-learning student in your classroom virtually or in person.
+(This option is only available from September-December and January-April.
 For more information, email email@example.com)

-4. Participate in our Fall Virtual Cultural Fair during International Education Week.
-Sign up below to get event details, reminders, and resources to prepare your students for the event.
+4. Participate in one of our Virtual Cultural Presentation Fairs.
+Sign up for our newsletter to get event details, reminders, and resources to prepare your students for the event.

-5. Make integrating our resources easy by getting our curated newsletter!
-About twice a month we'll email you our targeted newsletter highlighting the 3-5 resources that focus on a specific theme, country, grade level or curriculum area.
-Sign up below to get the newsletter!
+5. Make integrating our resources easy by getting our monthly newsletter!
+About We'll email you our targeted newsletter highlighting the 3-5 resources that focus on a specific theme, country, grade level or curriculum area.